iyzhang/superhero-network/best-practices.md

 **H3.** The harassment policy should have a clear set of step that can easily be triggered by any attendee if they experience harassment.

+**H4.** Every volunteer participant (e.g., PC chairs, members, panelist, speakers) has been vetted by the governing body (e.g., the [ACM incidents database](https://medium.com/sigchi/the-new-acm-violations-database-528f7d2693a0), the USENIX chair).

 ## Representation
 These practices are designed to increase representation and visibility of minority groups at conferences.